 The underused tool that works for me

 In the photo on the left, I am wearing earmuffs (made for protection at a shooting range) that were gifted to me by the owner of the parrot sanctuary I often volunteer at.
 I don't think she knows just how much I use them.
 My husband and I wear them when entering our bird room to feed our birds.
-We don't put them every time but feeding time usually provokes quite a bit of screaming from all of them when we walk in so we protect our ears.
+We don't put them on every time but feeding time usually provokes quite a bit of screaming from our entire flock when we walk in so we protect our ears.

 If you volunteer at a parrot rescue or animal shelter, I would seriously urge you to consider ear protection.
 Even if you just have one loud parrot - gift your ears the gift of protection.